 - By providing instruction formally or informally, in-person, or via technology.

 - By evaluating the effectiveness of our approaches and constantly renewing our own skills.

-Information literacy is a set of competencies enabling individuals to "recognize when information is needed and have the ability to locate, access, evaluate, and use effectively the needed information."
-(Association of College and Research Libraries (ACRL)) ACRL, a division of the American Library Association, is dedicated to helping information professionals to serve the information needs of the higher education community and to improve learning, teaching, and research.
+The Association of College and Research Libraries (ACRL), a division of the American Library Association, produced a document that was seminal in defining information literacy.
+According to the ACRL, information literacy is a set of competencies enabling individuals to "recognize when information is needed and have the ability to locate, access, evaluate, and use effectively the needed information" (Information Literacy Competency Standards for Higher Education).
 ACRL has also overseen the development of information literacy standards in specific disciplines.

-The New England Association of Schools and Colleges (NEASC) standards (4.6, 4.18, and 7.8) specify that graduates successfully completing an undergraduate program should demonstrate competencies including the capability for continuing learning and the skills of information literacy.
+The New England Association of Schools and Colleges (NEASC) is charged with accrediting institutions of higher learning in the New England region.
+Several of its Standards for Accreditation (4.7, 4.19, 7.9, and 7.10) specify that graduates successfully completing an undergraduate program should demonstrate competencies in the realm of information literacy.